Bella Canvas 3413 vs 3001 & Comfort Colors: DTF Printing Comparison Guide

 - Concerns: Thinner fabric means you can sometimes see heavy DTF transfers slightly through lighter colored shirts

-Bella Canvas 3413 Breakdown
+What Makes the Bella Canvas 3413 Different?

 The 3413 triblend is the softest shirt in the Bella Canvas lineup.
 The polyester/cotton/rayon blend creates a fabric that feels broken-in from the first wear.
 The triblend composition also creates unique heather colorways that are impossible to achieve with 100% cotton.